-As a motivated high school student working to get into a top college, you may be thinking about how many AP classes you can take.
-After all, colleges are often impressed with students who already have college credit before admission, as it shows drive and the ability to succeed in college.
-However, earning college credit through an AP course may not be the best option, or an option at all for some high school students.
+Are you a motivated high school student working to get into a top college?
+You may be thinking about how many AP classes you can take.
+After all, colleges are often impressed with students who already have college credit before admission.
+These classes show drive and the ability to succeed in college.
+However, earning college credit through an AP course may not be the best option.
+Or not an option at all for some high school students.
 Online college credit, on the other hand, is available to everyone.

 Why online college credit for high school applicants?